 to submit their application.
 The regular deadline for all programmes is the 31 March.
 While we are able to accept KPP applications beyond that timeline, please know that programmes will close once full and there is no guarantee that your desired KPP programme will still be available beyond the 31 March deadline.
 Therefore, it is best to confirm that the progamme is still available by viewing the programme's prospectus page

 King’s is pleased to be able to offer the Friends of the King's College London Associate Scholarship

 , which is a $2,000 (USD) award to students from University of North Carolina – Chapel Hill

 who are applying to study via the King’s Partnership Pathway on a full-time postgraduate master’s programme at King’s College London in 2018/19.

 For further information please contact:

-Imogen Schofield is a current King’s College London master’s student and a 2016 UNC – Chapel Hill graduate with a BA in Asian Studies.
-Read about Imogen’s experience below.
+In 2016 Imogen Schofield graduated from UNC – Chapel Hill with a BA in Asian Studies and then joined King's to study for her masters.
+Read about Imogen’s experience at King's below.